5sansiva/Index-File-Management/devlog.md

 End session 11:04 PM 5/4/2025
 So for this session.
 I ended up finishing the create function.
 I haven't tested it yet and I am still wondering how the memory stuff needs to be managed so I will be working slowly towards that.
 Next sesssion I plan on finishing more of the commands and just get a better understanding and such.

+Start session 12:02 AM 5/10/2025
+So for this session, I haven't had many new thoughts on the project as I was dealing with other exams and work so I haven't been thinking about the project as much but I get the premise of the project so it hasn't been bad.
+This session, I look to finish that create function while detailing my work thoughout this sesssion.